mashiike/lambda-gojq/README.md

 for example.

-deploy lambda functions, in [lambda directory](lambda/)
+deploy lambda functions, in [lambda directory(default mode)](lambda/default)
 The example of lambda directory uses [lambroll](https://github.com/fujiwara/lambroll) for deployment.

-For more information on the infrastructure around lambda functions, please refer to [example.tf](lambda/example.tf).
+For more information on the infrastructure around lambda functions, please refer to [example.tf](lambda/default/example.tf).

 ```shell
 $ cd lambda/